d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 ## Summary

-* Using Jupyter Notebooks, we can edit, run, and contribute to each section of the book.
+* Using the Jupyter Notebook tool, we can edit, run, and contribute to each section of the book.
-* We can run Jupyter Notebooks in remote servers using port forwarding.
+* We can run Jupyter notebooks on remote servers using port forwarding.

 ## Exercises

-1. Edit and run the code in this book locally.
+1. Edit and run the code in this book with the Jupyter Notebook on your local machine.
-1. Edit and run the code in this book *remotely* via port forwarding.
+1. Edit and run the code in this book with the Jupyter Notebook *remotely* via port forwarding.
 1. Measure running time of operations $\mathbf{A}^\top \mathbf{B}$ vs. $\mathbf{A} \mathbf{B}$ for two square matrices in $\mathbb{R}^{1024 \times 1024}$.
 Which one is faster?